Financial-Times/n-raven/README.md

 		.catch(next);
 });

-// Make sure the middleware is added after your routes otherwise app.use(errorMiddleware);
+// Make sure the middleware is added after your routes otherwise you'll lose the errors app.use(errorMiddleware);
 ```